-Section "A" of the abstracts, dealing with pure chemistry and physiology, will be issued to Fellows of the Chemical Society and other subscribers at the end of each month, in three separate sections: A., I, General, Physical, and Inorganic Chemistry and Geochemistry; A., II, Organic Chemistry; A., III, Physiology and Biochemistry.
-Each section will be paginated separately and have its own monthly author index.
+Section "A" of the abstracts, dealing with pure chemistry and physiology, will be issued to Fellows of the Chemical Society and other subscribers at the end of each month, in three separate sections: A., I, General, Physical, and Inorganic Chemistry and Geochemistry; A., II, Organic Chemistry; A., III, Physiology and Biochemistry (including Anatomy).
+By arrangement with the Anatomical Society of Great Britain and Ireland, Section A., III now contains an increased number of papers on anatomical subjects distributed among the appropriate sub-classes.
+Each section is paginated separately and has its own monthly author